WinVector/wvpy/examples/declare_variables/README.md

 Examples of using the [wvpy](https://github.com/WinVector/wvpy) system to convert and execute Jupyter notebooks.
+The method is described in this video: https://www.youtube.com/watch?v=JHCeHUn5bmw .